-In contrast to algorithms that are based on explicit or implicit triangulations of the polytope $P$ (or the cone $C(P)$ defined by $P$) under consideration, the Lawrence algorithm uses a ``generic'' triangulation of the dual cone $C(P)^*$.
-It induces a signed decomposition of $P$ so that $\vol(P)$ is obtained as an alternating sum of simplex volumes.
-We give a brief explanation of the Lawrence algorithm in Section \ref{algo}.
-In order to reach the order of magnitude that is necessary for five candidates elections, one needs a sophisticated implementation of the Lawrence algorithm.
+In contrast to algorithms that are based on explicit or implicit triangulations of the polytope $P$ (or the cone $C(P)$ defined by $P$) under consideration, the Lawrence algorithm uses a ``generic triangulation'' of the dual cone $C(P)^*$.
+We make a brief discussion of the available Lawrence algorithm implementations and their limitations in Section "Implementations of the Lawrence algorithm and their limitations".
+In order to reach the order of magnitude that is necessary for five candidates elections, one needs a fine tuned implementation.
+It is outlined in \cite{BVol}.
 Moreover, the largest of our computations need a high performance cluster to finish in acceptable time.
-Section \ref{computations} gives an impression on the computation times and memory requirements by listing them for selected examples.
+Section "Computational report" gives an impression on the computation times and memory requirements by listing them for selected examples.

-The computations that we report in this note were done by version 3.9.0 (published July~2, 2021) of Normaliz.
-Meanwhile it has been succeeded by version 3.9.1.
-Input files for all computations of this paper can be found at
+The computations that we report in this note were done by version 3.9.0 of Normaliz.
+Meanwhile it has been succeeded by version 3.10.1 without changes in the Lawrence algorithm.
+Both versions are available at

 For details on the implementation and the performance of the previous versions of Normaliz we point the reader to \cite{BK}, \cite{BI}, \cite{BIS}, \cite{BS}.